 Cleveland, OH was the location for WWE’s final pay-per-view Fastlane before WrestleMania 35.
-The carditself was headlined by a few good matches including Kevin Owens challenging Daniel Bryan for the WWE Championship, Becky Lynch taking on Charlotte Flair for a chance to headline WM35 and The Shield teaming up for one last time.
-There was also the interesting storyline for […]
+The card itself was headlined by a few good matches including Kevin Owens challenging Daniel Bryan for the WWE Championship, Becky Lynch taking on Charlotte Flair for a chance to headline WM35, and The Shield teaming up for one last time.
+There was also an interesting storyline […]

 Cleveland, OH was the location for WWE’s final pay-per-view Fastlane before WrestleMania 35.
-The carditself was headlined by a few good matches including Kevin Owens challenging Daniel Bryan for the WWE Championship, Becky Lynch taking on Charlotte Flair for a chance to headline WM35 and The Shield teaming up for one last time.
-There was also the interesting storyline for what Kofi Kingston had to do to get his WWE Championship opportunity.
+The card itself was headlined by a few good matches including Kevin Owens challenging Daniel Bryan for the WWE Championship, Becky Lynch taking on Charlotte Flair for a chance to headline WM35, and The Shield teaming up for one last time.
+There was also an interesting storyline for what Kofi Kingston had to do to get his WWE Championship opportunity.

-There were ten matches total on the card with one being placed on the pre-show.
-Majority of the WWE titles were on the line as well.
+There was ten matches total on the card with one being placed on the pre-show.
+The majority of the WWE titles were on the line as well.
 Here are my thoughts on the entire Fastlane PPV.

 The New Day (Big E and Xavier Woods) def.
 Rusev and Shinsuke Nakamura (pre-show)